novuhq/novu/docs/docs/channels/chat/discord.md

 ## Quickstart

-Let's follow a simple guide on how you can generate a webhook token for testing purposes:
+We have to follow a simple steps on how we can generate a webhook token for testing purposes:

-1. Go to the channel you want to add the webhook to
+1. Go to the channel we want to add the webhook to
 2. Right-click the channel and select "Edit Channel"
 3. Integrations -> Webhooks -> New Webhook
 4. Copy the webhook URL